Estate Planning And Divorce

 All too often, people forget to change the beneficiary designations in their wills, insurance policies and investment accounts following a divorce.
 This can result in an ex-spouse receiving a large amount of money and/or assets.
 People also forget to change other important documents such as health care directives, which means an ex-spouse may be left in charge of making medical decisions on your behalf.

 When it comes to estate planning and divorce, it is always wise to at least look over your estate plan.
-With the help of a qualified lawyer, it is relatively easy to make changes and updates that better reflect your current situation and desires.
+With the help of qualified lawyers, it is relatively easy to make changes and updates that better reflect your current situation and desires.

 Working With Blended And Nontraditional Families